 - Campus and Community Engagement: Students will begin to form connections with faculty, staff, fellow students, and student organizations, and will begin to build an identity as an engaged student of Kennesaw State University.

-Using the prompts below, applicants should describe, in detail, their proposed project.
+A link to the LC Minigrant application can be found in the D2L course for LC Faculty.
 The deadline for proposals for fall semester activities is July 1 (applicants will be notified of a decision by July 20).
 The deadline for proposals for spring semester activities is December 1 (applicants will be notified of a decision by December 18).
 You are welcome to submit your proposal well before the deadline.
 Proposals will be reviewed by the Learning Communities Advisory Council, which is comprised of faculty, staff, and administrators from across both campuses.

 Up to $500 per learning community